Breadcrumb

 The online exhibition features pictures, with explanations, of coveralls and driving outfits, head gear, footwear, and coats.
 Visitors can study the history of the police uniform on a timeline, or by theme.
 There are also model sketches with relevant insignia on display as well as original regulation texts which allow us to read how uniforms have been specified to look at different times.

-Visit the “From Breeches to Coveralls” exhibition
+Visit the “From Breeches to Coveralls” online exhibition